top of page

 an historic wall plaque in metal with a gold edge and lettering tells visitors the history of buffalo trace distillery's warehouse D, mounted on a red brick wall on the outside of the warehouse

-The George T. Stagg Water Tower can be seen from miles around.
-The 150,000 gallon water tower stands more than 163 feet tall and nearly 29 feet wide.
+The George T. Stagg Water Tower is a landmark visible for miles around.
+Standing more than 163 feet tall and nearly 29 feet wide, it holds 150,000 gallons of water and is an unmistakable part of the Buffalo Trace skyline.

 the historic buffalo trace water tower stands tall in the middle of the distillery, surrounded by other lower whiskey production buildings in red brick